Note: These rules are updated according to Prospectus 2014

 |D||1||40 – 49.99||Pass|

-19.2 If a student fails to obtain 2.0 CGPA at the end of each academic year (fall, spring and following summer) his/her admission shall stand cancelled.
-However he/she may seek fresh admission as and when the University offers.
+19.2 If a student fails to obtain CGPA of 2.00 at the end of each academic year (fall & spring) his / her admission shall stand cancelled.
+However he / she may seek fresh admission as and when the University offers.

-Note: The student who avails only one regular semester (fall/spring) must obtain 2.0 GPA at the end of summer session of the same academic year to remain on roll.
+Note: The student who avails only one regular semester (fall or spring) must obtain GPA of 2.00 at the end of the same academic year to remain on roll.

 19.4 CGPA of 2.5 out of 4.0 is required to qualify for the award of degree.